usmanmusa1920/flask-unity/docs/quick_start.rst

 Quick start
 ###########

-First we recomend you to create a virtual environment to avoid conflict (upgrade/downgrade of some of your system libraries) when installing flask_unity, this is just a recomendation, it still work even if you install it without using virtual environment
+First we recomend you to create a virtual environment to avoid conflict (upgrade/downgrade of some of your system libraries) when installing flask-unity, this is just a recomendation, it still work even if you install it without using virtual environment

 Install and update the latest release from `pypi <https://pypi.org/project/flask-unity>`_.
 Basically the library was uploaded using **sdist** (Source Distribution) and **bdist_wheel** (Built Distribution), this software (library) is compatible and also tested with **windows OS**, **linux**, **macOS** and possibly can be compabible with others too!.